-- 5.1 The More Able and Talented Register for pupils is coordinated by SENDCO and Academic Deputy Head.
-The Register is reviewed on a termly basis, in association with pupil progress, departmental and/or staff meetings. - 5.2 Talents and abilities emerge at different times due to developmental issues, and as new opportunities arise, therefore, inclusion in the cohort is not permanent.
+- 5.1 The More Able and Talented Register for pupils is coordinated by the Deputy Head Academic, for pupils in KS1.
+The EYS SENDCo coordinates this register for pupils in Reception.
+The Register is reviewed on a regular basis, in association with pupil progress, departmental and/or staff meetings. - 5.2 Talents and abilities emerge at different times due to developmental issues, and as new opportunities arise, therefore, inclusion in the cohort is not permanent.
 If it is perceived by parties that inclusion is no longer beneficial, pupils may be moved off, either temporarily or permanently.
-Such changes to the register will be discussed in parallel with the pupil and parents.

-5.3 We recognise that some pupils who are more able and talented do not always show their ability.
+Such changes to the register will be discussed in parallel with the pupil and parents. - 5.3 We recognise that some pupils who are more able andtalented do not always show their ability.
 This may arise from learning difficulties such as dyslexia, or personal circumstances.
 The school aims to work with support programmes and parents to ensure a consistent achievement at the appropriate level for each child.